jdredd87/DOSBridge/README.md

 * Better Claude .MD files to help new Claude sessions pick up the project and how it works.
 * Add more cross compilers presetup/defined/ready?
 Open Watcom V2?
 * Add more DOS compilers presetup/defined/ready?
 Turbo Pascal?
 Microsoft C?
 Borland C?
 Watcom C/C++?
+* Ability to turn a smart plug off and back on for when a hard lock happens.
+Ones that support simple HTTP interfaces such as the Shelly Smart Plug @ https://www.amazon.com/dp/B0G2YY8TCJ?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1

 ## Videos and Details
 All these were created with simple prompts.
 Claude and FPC compiled and deployed tested and ran via DOS Bridge.